-The annual M-18 Merit Scholarship is offered to full-time, incoming freshmen with a high school GPA of 3.50 or higher.
-Students who are awarded this scholarship are eligible to participate in the Honors Program, and are encouraged to do so.
+The Merit 18 Scholarship is offered to full-time, incoming freshmen with a high school GPA of 3.50 or higher.
+Students who are awarded this scholarship are eligible to participate in the Honors Program and are encouraged to do so.